denysboiko/denysboiko-cv/README.md

 ## Summary

-Software Engineer with Data Analysis/Data Engineering background.
-Have a strong interest in Software Architecture and Design and clean code practices.
-Participated in the development of various data-centric web services, data pipelines, and supporting systems using Java, Kotlin, and Spring Framework either as a team lead or as a key developer.
+Experienced Software Engineer with a strong background in Data Analysis and Data Engineering.
+Skilled in Software Architecture and Design, with a focus on clean code practices.
+Proficient in Java, Kotlin, and Spring Framework.
+Led teams and played key roles in developing data-centric web services, data pipelines, and supporting systems.
+Committed to delivering high-quality solutions and driving successful project outcomes.

 ## Skills

 * Java
 * Kotlin
-* Spring Framework
+* Spring Framework (Boot, Data, Batch)
 * SQL / NoSQL (MongoDB)
 * MyBatis
 * Maven, Gradle, Bazel